benkertp/adv-r/Chapter6_Functions.md

 #> NULL
 ```

-Primitive functions are only found in the base package.
+Primitive functions are **only found in the base package**.
 While they have certain performance advantages, this benefit comes at a price: they are harder to write.
 For this reason, R-core generally avoids creating them unless there is no other option.

 <!-- HW: mention internal functions here too?
 Cross-reference to perf example -->